What are your chances of making a successful travel insurance claim?

 What can I do if I feel my claim shouldn’t have been rejected?

 Amidst all the justifiably turned-down claims it’s possible for valid claims to slip through the cracks too.
-When this happens you can turn to the Financial Ombudsman Service (FOS) for an independent third party resolution.
+When this happens you can turn to the Australian Financial Complaints Authority (AFCA) for an independent third party resolution.

 Follow these three steps to take action against a rejected claim.